-George Villanueva was born and raised in Kahului, Maui and graduated from Maui High School in 2019.
-He is an upcoming third year at Oregon State University majoring in Mechanical Engineering and pursuing a minor in Aerospace Engineering.
-He has interest in CAD design, robotics, 3D printing and aerospace technology.
-George is the upcoming Event Coordinator for OSU’s Society of Asian Scientist and Engineers Chapter and looks forward to becoming an active member in OSU’s AIAA Club.
-After graduation, George eventually plans to work for companies such as NASA, SpaceX, or Boeing or return home to work in Hawai’i.
+George Villanueva was born and raised in Kahului, Maui, and graduated from Maui High School in 2019.
+He is an upcoming fourth year at Oregon State University majoring in Mechanical Engineering and pursuing a minor in Aerospace Engineering.
+He has an interest in CAD design, robotics, 3D printing, and aerospace technology.
+George is the Event Coordinator for OSU’s Society of Asian Scientist and Engineers Chapter and is a member of the Design, Build, Fly (DBF) Team of OSU’s AIAA Club.
+After graduation, George eventually plans to work for companies such as NASA, Lockheed Martin, SpaceX, or Boeing or return home to work in Hawai’i.
 In his free time, he enjoys spending time with friends, playing video games, watching anime, and graphic design.

 Home Island: Maui